sinorga/MuranoCLI/README.markdown

 The MrMurano gem will install on Windows.
 There is also a single Windows binary Setup installer availible in [releases](https://github.com/exosite/MrMurano/releases)

-You can install Ruby on Windows with [RubyInstaller](http://rubyinstaller.org).
-You might run into a [known SSL cert issue](http://guides.rubygems.org/ssl-certificate-update/).
-If so follow the steps there to update the certs.
+If you do not already use Ruby on Windows, then you should use the binary installer.

+When upgrading, it is best to run the uninstaller for the old version before installing the new version.

 ## Features